 The accounts payable normal balance is a credit balance.
 Additional invoices added to the account will increase the credit balance, and payments to suppliers will reduce the balance.
 In addition there will be adjustments relating to discounts taken, error corrections, supplier debit notes for returned goods etc. and each of these will affect the balance on the account.

-The accounts payable formula reconciles the beginning and ending balances on an accounts payable account.
+The following formula reconciles the beginning and ending balances on an accounts payable account.

-At the end of each accounting period, the closing balance on each supplier account can be reconciled to the independent statement received from the supplier.
-This statement shows the balance the supplier thinks is outstanding and, if the closing balance on the supplier accounts payable account does not agrees to the statement, then the purchases, payments, and adjustments each need to be checked to understand why, and appropriate correcting entries made.
+At the end of each accounting period, the ending balance on each supplier account can be reconciled to the independent statement received from the supplier.
+This statement shows the balance the supplier thinks is outstanding and, if the ending balance on the supplier payables account does not agrees to the statement, then the purchases, payments, and adjustments each need to be checked to understand why, and appropriate correcting entries made.